derek73/python-nameparser/README.rst

 "Hon" is a common abbreviation for "Honorable", a title used when addressing judges.
 It is also sometimes a first name.
-If your dataset contains more "Hon"s than judges, you may wish to remove it from the titles constant so that "Hon" can be recognized as a first name.
+If your dataset contains more "Hon"s than judges, you may wish to remove it from the titles constant so that "Hon" can be parsed as a first name.

 ::